 This structure provides a simple and consistent global framework within which markets and functions must operate.
-It also provides greater flexibility to localise or tailor rewards to specific needs or priorities.
+It also provides greater flexibility to localise or tailor reward to specific needs or priorities.
 The framework provides the basis for governance and equitable treatment of our employees globally, as well as supporting our ability to move talent across the organisation.
-This is in line with delivering our Employee Value Proposition of providing attractive rewards that recognise the contribution employees make.
+This is in line with delivering our Employee Value Proposition of providing attractive reward that recognises the contribution our employees make.

 We strongly believe that diversity across our organisation not only makes it a better place to work but also helps us realise our commercial strategy.
 We see diversity as everything that makes us unique; inclusion supports the mix of diverse teams; and belonging as the glue that binds and ensures diversity and inclusion is effective.

 We are committed to treating employees with respect and support equal opportunities, as outlined in our Fairness at Work Policy.
 We want a culture that is vibrant and where our people can be themselves at work.
 We promote diversity internally with awareness campaigns, career talks, unconscious bias training and diversity celebrations.
-The importance of diversity, equality and non-discrimination is highlighted in our Code of Conduct and underpinned by our Values.
+The importance of diversity, equality and non-discrimination is highlighted in our Code of Conduct.